What is keyword research?

-The keyword research process involves choosing a topic focused on a set of targeted keywords that you want to rank on search engines and appeal to the right audience.
+The keyword research process involves chosing a topic for your content that is focused on a set of targeted keywords that you want your content to rank for.

 Of course, keyword research strategies differ from small business to enterprise — but we’re going to take a look at all types of best practices that can improve your ability to find the right keywords for your audience at the right time.